 From a high of 17.5% in January 2000, the average mortgage interest rate dropped to 9.13% in February 2005, fuelling the country’s massive housing boom.
 However, benchmark interest rates were then raised, which caused the mortgage rates to follow, reaching 13% in October 2008.

-To boost the economy and the property market, interest rates were reduced several times after 2009, and both the basic prime rate and the average mortgage rate fell to 7.5% in November 2012, according to the Central Bank of Trinidad and Tobago.
-In February 2015, the average mortgage interest rate remained unchanged at 7.5%.
+Interest rates were reduced several times after 2009, and both the basic prime rate and the average mortgage rate fell to 7.5% in November 2012, according to the Central Bank of Trinidad and Tobago.
+Today the average mortgage interest rate remains unchanged at 7.5%.

 Trinidad and Tobago’s mortgage market has expanded rapidly in the past decade.
-From just roughly about 0.8% of GDP in 2003, the size of the mortgage market expanded to about 8.8% of GDP in 2014.
+Mortgage loans outstanding surged by an annual average of 45% from 2004 to 2015.
+From just roughly about 0.8% of GDP in 2003, the size of the mortgage market expanded to 11.3% of GDP in 2015.

-In February 2015, the total amount of mortgage loans outstanding rose by 10.4% from the same period last year, to TT$16.53 billion (US$2.61 billion), according to the Central Bank of Trinidad and Tobago.
+In February 2016, the total amount of mortgage loans outstanding rose by 8.3% from the same period last year, to TT$17.9 billion (US$2.69 billion), according to the Central Bank of Trinidad and Tobago.

 For the local market, more particularly the middle income market, residential rents for apartments and properties in gated communities typically range from TT$3,000 (US$473) to TT$20,000 (US$3,153).